uSlackr/esphome-devices/src/docs/devices/ESP32E-Relay-X8/index.md

 This is a 8-relay board with an ESP32-WROOM-E.

 Each relay has COM+NO+NC exposed.
-Product descriptions don't seem to specify maximum load.
-Each relay supports 10Amp max load, acconding to the label.
+Product descriptions don't specify maximum load.
+Each relay supports 10Amp max load, according to the label.

 The board can be powered either via 7-30VDC or via 5VDC (separate connectors).
 It draws about 100mA with the relays off, and just over 500mA with all the relays on.